AirshipCMS/Docs/02-Quickstart-Guide.md

 ## That's it!
 That's the basic Airship Developer Workflow!
 From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).

-If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review the [Schema & Data Model](/documentation/view/schema-and-data-model) to turn your project idea into an actual project.
+If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review the [Schema & Data Model](/documentation/view/schema-and-data-model) Docs to turn your project idea into an actual project.

 ---